 Chronic Disease Management Act of 2021 Introduced in Senate

 On April 28th, 2021, Senators John Thune (R-SD) and Tom Carper (D-DE) introduced the Chronic Disease Management Act of 2021 in the United States Senate.
 This bill builds upon previous versions of the CDMA and follows guidance issued by the U.S. Department of Treasury in 2019 to further increase the flexibility of HSA-HDHPs to cover chronic disease services on a pre-deductible basis.
+A companion bill (HR.
+3563) was introduced in the House of Representatives in May 2021.

 Ease HSA Users' Access to Mental Health Care: Employer Group to Congress